vladistan/linkml-qudt/README.md

 ## What This Provides

-- Complete QUDT class hierarchy in LinkML format
+- QUDT main ontology class hierarchy in LinkML format
 - Generated artifacts in multiple formats:
   - Python dataclasses and Pydantic models
   - JSON Schema, TypeScript, SQL DDL
-  - OWL/RDF, SHACL, ShEx
+  - OWL/RDF, SHACL, ShEx (OWL is regenerated from LinkML)
   - Protocol Buffers, Prefix maps
-- Comprehensive documentation with interactive diagrams
+- Documentation
-- Validation tools and examples
+- Validation tools and examples (TODO)

 See the **[project/](project/)** directory for all generated artifacts.